6 Safe and Smart Investments for Retirees

 But the reality is that while work eventually ends, expenses go on and on.
 Finding ways to cover those costs becomes one of your biggest post-career jobs.

 Following are a handful of safe and smart places where retirees can put their cash.
-While some involve a degree of risk, none is typically as volatile as investing in the stock market.
+While some involve a degree of risk, none is typically as volatile as investing in the stock market or starting a full-fledged small business.

 1. Municipal bonds